demisto/content/Packs/Tenable_io/Integrations/Tenable_io/README.md

 ## Commands

-You can execute these commands from the CLI, as part of an automation, or in a playbook.
+You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 ### tenable-io-list-scans